 A number of people have asked who can access support, and what the hub can do for them, so we’ve put together a quick list to help.

 Through the hub, we’re assisting those who fall into the Government’s ‘vulnerable’ category, and are therefore self-isolating.
-We’re prioritising those with no family, friends or neighbours who can help them, and those in the Shield and Protect programme.
+We’re prioritising those with no family, friends or neighbours who can help them.
 This includes people who are;

 - aged 70 or older